Bill to bring back Senate elections introduced in Alberta Legislature | CBC News

 Premier Jason Kenney wants Senate vote to take place in October 2021

-The Alberta government has introduced legislation to bring Senate elections back to the province.
+The Alberta government has introduced legislation to bring Senate elections back to the province, one year earlier than originally planned.

+"This is not some kind of political symbol, this isn't just a gesture, this is an effort to revive democracy in the heart of our Parliament," Premier Jason Kenney said Wednesday.

+Kenney said his United Conservative government wasn't planning to bring in the bill until 2020, but the results of last week's Senate vote on bills C-48 and C-69 changed his mind.

 Senate elections were held in Alberta between 1989 and 2012.
 Ten senators were elected; half were named to the Senate.

-Premier Jason Kenney expressed his anger with appointed senators Friday, the day after the Senate passed federal bills C-48 and C-69 which he says go against Alberta's interests.
-He said elected senators would be more accountable to Albertans.

-Although the introduction of Bill 13 coincides with Kenney's frustration with the ban on tankers on B.C.'s north coast and the overhaul of the review process for major project, officials say the bill has been in the works for weeks and was part of the UCP election platform.

-Kenney said the next Senate elections will take place in October 2021 when Albertans go to the polls in province-wide municipal elections.
+Kenney said the next Senate election will take place on Oct.
+17, 2021, when Albertans go to the polls in province-wide municipal elections.

 Under the bill, Albertans would choose three Senate nominees in votes coinciding with provincial or municipal elections, a referendum or a stand-alone vote.